Heart-Healthy Diet: Top Foods to Prevent Heart Disease

 Fast Food High in saturated fats, calories Home-cooked meals

-The Mediterranean Diet: A Gold Standard
+The Mediterranean Diet: A Gold Standard for Heart Health

 DASH Diet: Lower Blood Pressure Naturally